ChelmsfordMakerspace/gamedev-workshops/Software/SetupMonoGame/Setup/Setup/bin/Release/Readme.txt

 * Navigate to the location of where the setup file resides and click MonoGame.mpack

-* Then after a breif loading dialog, close Add-In Manager and click on Start New Solution.. > C# > MonoGame Windows OpenGL Application.
+* Then after a brief loading dialog, close Add-In Manager and click on Start New Solution.. > C# > MonoGame Windows OpenGL Application.
 Add some details about your new game below and click ok.

 * Your ready to code :D. Press F5 to test.